 I didn’t write this post as a tutorial but if you read my blog very often you will know that when I build, I just start cutting and screwing wood together as I go.
-Sometimes it even turns out better than I imagined. (
+Sometimes it even turns out better than I imagined. (sometimes NOT)

 This rolling island could be used as a desk, craft table or any kind of work surface.

 If you want to see more kitchen ideas GO HERE.